iknowmagic/reactcraft/GIT_WORKFLOW.md

 1. **Spin a branch** `npm run branch` → you land on `work/b####`.
 2. Code; commit granularly.
+3. _(Optional)_ Add your changes to the "Unreleased" section of CHANGELOG.md.
-3. _(Optional)_ `npm run snap` at day's end for a rollback anchor.
+4. _(Optional)_ `npm run snap` at day's end for a rollback anchor.
-4. **Complete the PR process:**
+5. **Complete the PR process:**
    - Push your branch to GitHub
    - Create a pull request (PR) to merge into `main`
-   - For teams: Wait for code review and approval
-   - For solo developers: Review your own changes
+   - Review your changes
    - Merge the PR (preferably using "Squash and merge")
-   - GitHub will automatically delete the branch once merged
-5. **After merge is complete:**
+6. **After merge is complete:**
    - `git checkout main` (switch to main branch locally)
    - `git pull` (get latest changes including your merged PR)
+   - Rename the "Unreleased" section in CHANGELOG.md to the appropriate version
+   - `git commit -am "docs: update CHANGELOG for v1.X.Y"`
    - `npm run bump:<level>` (patch/minor/major) → creates and pushes `vX.Y.Z` tag
-6. In GitHub → **Draft new release** → choose the new tag, title it (e.g., `v1.8.0`), add notes, publish.
+7. In GitHub → **Draft new release** → choose the new tag, add notes, publish.

 ---